Characters: South Park Family Members

 Voiced by: Matt Stone (Stuart McCormick), Mary Kay Bergman (Carol McCormick, 1997-1999), Eliza Schneider (Carol McCormick, 1999-2003), April Stewart (Carol McCormick, 2004-present)Kenny's unemployed, neglectful, drug-addicted parents.

-- The Alcoholic: Both of them, but Stuart seems to be the town alcoholic.
+- The Alcoholic: Both of them, but Stuart seems to be the town alcoholic and is even worse then Randy when it comes to drinking.

 - It was also the reason for Kenny's birth as they went to a cult meeting solely for the alcohol.
 They don't even remember the meetings because they spent the entire time drunk, something Mysterion finds entirely plausible.
 This somehow wound up with Carol being chosen to birth "the spawn of Cthulhu".